nii-yamagishilab/Extended_VQVAE/README.md

 # Extended_VQVAE
 This is a Pytorch implementation of extended VQVAE mentioned in [our paper](https://arxiv.org/abs/2005.07884).

-This paper introduces an important extension to VQ-VAE for learning F0-related suprasegmental infor- mation simultaneously along with traditional phone features.
-The proposed framework uses two encoders such that the F0 trajectory and speech waveform are both input to the system, there- fore two separate codebooks are learned.
+We introduce an important extension to VQ-VAE for learning F0-related suprasegmental information simultaneously along with traditional phone features.
+The proposed framework uses two encoders such that the F0 trajectory and speech waveform are both input to the system, therefore two separate codebooks are learned.

 ![Framework of extended VQVAE](https://github.com/nii-yamagishilab/Extended_VQVAE/blob/master/framework.png?raw=true)

 We reconstructed the speech using both [original VQVAE](https://arxiv.org/abs/1711.00937) and extended VQVAE with [F0 encoder](https://arxiv.org/abs/2005.07884).

+In brief, we have done:

+1. Extend the original VQ-VAE with an F0 encoder.
+2. Extend the global condition to speaker code, gender code, and emotion code.
+3. Trained a model with multi-speaker & multi-emotional Japanese corpus.
+4. Trained a model with a public Chinese corpus.

+To do:
+1. Testing on voice conversion
+2. Testing on emotions' conversion

 # Authors
 Authors of the paper: Yi Zhao,  Haoyu Li,  Cheng-I Lai, Jennifer Williams, Erica Cooper, Junichi Yamagishi